Armenia profile

 Armenia profile - Media

-Television is Armenia's dominant medium.
-Private stations operate alongside public TV.
-The main Russian networks are widely available.

-The ruling elite has a strong influence within the TV scene.
-Several leading networks are said to be linked to officials or pro-government business figures.
+But some problems persist, including a lack of financial independence, and political polarisation.
+The editorial stances of many outlets reflect the interests of their owners.

+TV is the dominant medium and news source, though less so among younger people.
+Russian-language broadcast and print media are widely available.

-Few Armenians rely on newspapers as their main news source.
-Print runs are small - usually a few thousand copies - and most titles are owned by wealthy individuals or political parties.
+Few Armenians use newspapers as their main news source.
+Print runs are small - usually a few thousand copies.

-A media law prohibits censorship.
-However, libel and defamation can be punished by prison terms and journalists have been sentenced under relevant laws.

-"The print media are diverse and polarised, investigative journalism prospers on the internet, but pluralism lags behind in the broadcast media," says Reporters Without Borders (RSF).

-Internet access is on the rise.
-More than 2 million Armenians are online; around 70% of the population (Internetworldstats.com, 2017).
+More than 2.1 million people are online, around 72% of the population (Hootsuite/We Are Social, January 2019).

-Most users access the web via mobile devices.
-Russian-language Odnoklassniki and Facebook are the most popular social media platforms.
+The internet has long been seen as an information space that is beyond government control.
+Freedom House said in 2019 that Armenia had the freest internet in the former Soviet Union, outside the Baltic states.

+There are 1.4 million social media users.
+Facebook is most popular platform.
+It was used to mobilise protesters in 2018 and is still a key forum for political debate.

 The press

-- Ayastani Anrapetutyun (Armenian Republic) - government daily
+- Ayastani Anrapetutyun (Armenian Republic) - official government daily

-- Aykakan Zhanamak (Armenian Times) - pro-opposition daily
+- Aykakan Zhanamak (Armenian Times) - daily

 - Golos Armenii (Armenia's Voice) - Russian-language